 The Costa del Sol here in Spain boasts some of the best beaches in the world which are visited by millions of people each year.
 The beaches here are relatively safe yet in recent years we have been visited by some unwelcome guests, of the gelatinous kind.

 In recent years there has been quite a lot of press about swarms of the "Mauve Stinger" Jellyfish visiting our shores.
 Measuring up to three metres in length, this particular species can pack quite a punch with their stings causing severe pain and discomfort for its victims.
 In some cases their stings can cause allergic reactions or even heart failure, although this is quite a rare occurrence.

-Experts have stated that the recent increase in numbers may be caused by an increase in the seas temperature.
+Experts have stated that the rise in numbers may be caused by an increase in the seas temperature.
 Others believe that over fishing of the waters are to blame with a decline in natural predators such as swordfish, turtles and tuna.

 Many beaches have flags which indicate whether the threat of Jellyfish is likely.
 Make sure that you check before going into the water.